 Don’t let the idea of tweed trousers on their own intimidate you.
 They look great styled with a denim shirt – ideal if you want to avoid the double denim look.
 If you are a beginner to tweed trousers, we’d suggest our Tobacco Donegal Pattern Edward trouser in Shetland Tweed (pictured).
 For the slightly more daring, how about something with a check?
 Our William trouser in Shetland Moss Herringbone Windowpane feature a reverse pleat which is another style detail and the orange windowpane is really eye catching

-LSC sock suggestion: Bond St. Herringbone Blue or Bloomsbury Orange
+LSC sock suggestion: Bond St. Herringbone Blue

 As with trousers, a tweed waistcoat can be casually worn as part of a more ‘off-duty’ outfit.
 The texture of the tweed looks great with denim: try with denim jeans in dark indigo.
 We also have grooms kitting themselves out in a full three piece suit and then choosing tweed waistcoats for the groomsmen.
 This is a great way to tie the wedding theme together.